Visual Data Science

 Objectives and Content

-The course is designed to teach students the full pipeline of human centered data anaysis, from data acquisition, data preparation and management, data visualization, interaction and exploration and finally the effective communication of insights from the data.
-To achieve this, the course covers the necessary concepts in data science such as statistics, data preparation and management and machine learning.
-Furthermore, the course focuses in visualization theory for non-spatial information data, interaction models, principles of human computer interaction and aesthetics for visual design.
+The course is designed to teach students the full pipeline of human centered data analysis, from data acquisition, data preparation and management, data visualization, interaction and exploration and finally the effective communication of insights from the data.
+Furthermore, the course focuses on visualization, interaction models, principles of human computer interaction and aesthetics for visual design.

 Upon completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence: